karalynlacey/karalynlacey.github.io/index.md

 and Open Philanthropy Project supporting research to evaluate and identify giving opportunities and interned for two years at Berkeley Law’s Death Penalty Clinic reviewing mitigating evidentiary materials pertaining to death penalty cases.
-Karalyn holds a B.A. in economics from UC Berkeley.
+Karalyn holds a B.A. in economics with high distinction from UC Berkeley.

 ## Karalyn's Research